liumapp/spring-cloud-zuul-authentication/README.md

 ![eureka.jpg](https://github.com/liumapp/spring-cloud-zuul-authentication/blob/master/pic/eureka.jpg)

 * while the server under runing , we can start using , and first of all , we need get our token for users.

+    We assume that personal user is logged in with a mobile phone number, and an company user is using an email to log in.

     * login for personal users .

         ![personal_login.jpg](https://github.com/liumapp/spring-cloud-zuul-authentication/blob/master/pic/personal_login.jpg)

     * login for company users .

         * login as boss